voxpupuli/puppet-keepalived/README.md

 }
 ```

-###I'd like to opt out of having the service controlled; we use another tool for that.
+### Opt out of having the service managed by the module

 ```puppet
 class { '::keepalived':
   service_manage => false,
 }
 ```

 ## Unit testing